| Crates.io | dynamics |

 It uses the Bio-Files dependency to load molecule and force-field files.

+This readme is a general overview, and focuses on code examples integration into application, and code examples.
+For more information about the algorithm, reference the docs here.
 Please reference the API documentation for details on the functionality of each data structure and function.
-You may with to reference the Bio Files API docs as well.
+You may wish to reference the Bio Files API docs as well.

-For a GUI application that uses this library, download the Daedalus molecule viewer This provides an easy-to-use way to set up the simulation, and play back trajectories.
+For a GUI application that uses this library, download the Molchanica software This provides an easy-to-use way to set up the simulation, and play back trajectories.

 This library uses a traditional MD workflow.
 We use the following components:

 We provide a Velocity-Verlet integrator.
-It can be used with a Berendsen barostat, and either a CSVR/Bussi, or Langevin thermostat (Middle or traditional).
+It can be used with a Berendsen barostat, and either a CSVR, or Langevin Middle thermostat.
+Or, use the Velocity Verlet integrator without a thermostat.
 These continuously update atom velocities (for molecules and solvents) to match target pressure and temperatures.
-The Langevin Middle thermostat is a good starting point.
+You can select the target temperature to the right of the integrator selector.

 We use Amber-style spring-based forces to maintain covalent bonds.
 We maintain the following parameters: